 White Coat, Warm heART Exhibit

 The White Coat, Warm heART Exhibit will once again be present at CCME 2019 in Niagara Falls in The Port Colburn Lounge, located on the second floor of the Scotiabank Convention Centre.
 Entries are accepted in a wide variety of categories, including oils, watercolor, photographs, pastels, etching, pen and ink, and more.
-The CAME Foundation is pleased to announce that for the fourth year in a row, the exhibit has agreed to work with the Foundation to put on a silent auction, which will run from April 28 to April 30, 2018 in the same event space.
+The CAME Foundation is pleased to announce that for the fifth year in a row, the exhibit has agreed to work with the Foundation to put on a silent auction, which will run from April 13 to April 15, 2019 in the same event space.
 Thank you to everyone who attended and to everyone who supported the artists and Foundation by purchasing artwork.
 Special thank you to all of the artisits who participated, and to Dr. Carol-Ann Courneya and her team for another fantatsic event!

 Opportunities for peer-reviewed grant support in medical education are limited.
 Emerging educators and those with new unfunded projects are particularly challenged in attracting support at these critical times.
 This award is meant to support new and innovative projects in medical education that are not part of a larger, formalized and funded education research programs.
 There are four different grants aimed at supporting different groups.

 Board of Directors